Kilenaitor/GraphData2/README.md

 That will generate out the png to see your data structure!

 ##Work in Progress
+Goal is to finish up the project as soon as possible.
+Right now only the nodes will be drawn in the image file without any edges between them.
+I'm working as fast as I can to get it finished and will keep this repo updated with progress.

-Feel free to open an issue if something isn't working or you just want something addd.
+Feel free to open an issue if something isn't working or you just want something add.
 My QA department isn't exactly overstaffed.